 During the first half of 2019, the Association had an Audit-Risk Committee.
 In June, the Board reorganized the committee structure and the Audit-Risk Committee separated into two committees: Audit Committee and Risk Committee.
 Members of each committee also changed.
 The Audit-Risk Committee had six members and met five times.
 The Audit Committee now has five members and met three times since June.
-The Risk Committee has five members and met five times since June.
+The Risk Committee has five members and met five times and met five times.